 Therefore, a foreign state is subject to a Japanese court's jurisdiction, if the matter is related to commercial acts (de jure gestionis), as opposed to government acts (de jure imperii).
 Whether an act is of a commercial nature is determined by referring to the nature of the act, not the purpose of the act.
 Further, if a foreign state gives consent to a specific matter, the state is also subject to the jurisdiction of Japanese courts.
-A separate consent is required for civil execution of a judgment or an arbitral award.
+A separate consent is required for civil execution of a judgment or an award.
 Consent to civil proceedings, or an arbitration agreement, is distinguished from consent for civil execution by the foreign state.
-Property for other than government non-commercial purposes is not immune from civil execution.